ICE CLAWS ARE SIMPLE AND EFFECTIVE ICE SAFETY EQUIPMENT.

 Breast pockets are probably a reasonable place to carry them.
-Places that are either poor or useless include pockets that are harder to get to, packs, tackle boxes, gear buckets, on your sled or snowmobile, vehicle glove compartments, or at home.
+Places that are either poor or useless include pockets that are harder to get to, packs, tackle boxes, gear buckets, on your fishing sled or snowmobile, vehicle glove compartments, or at home.

 A good procedure for using ice claws is: